duckduckgo/duckduckhack-docs/walkthroughs/forum-lookup.md

 },
 ```

 To prepare our data for displaying as HTML, we define a `normalize` function.
-This optional function takes each raw API item (a JavaScript object), and creates a new object for the HTML template can display.
+This optional function takes each raw API item (a JavaScript object), and creates a new object that the HTML template can display.

 The `normalize` function is iterated on each item in the API result.
 Also, the original properties of each API item are also included (unless explicitly overwritten).
 Learn more about the [`normalize` function here](http://docs.duckduckhack.com/frontend-reference/display-reference.html#normalize-function-optional).